oresat/oresat-firmware/README.md

 To install oresat-configs:
 * `$ pip install oresat-configs`

+### A Note about WSL
+* If using WSL make sure your usb devices are being shared with WSL.
+* You may need to use a tool like [usbipd-win](https://github.com/dorssel/usbipd-win).

 Please refer to [Platform Specific Installation Instructions](doc/toolchain.md) for details on how to do this on a per-system basis.